What is CBD Oil?

 Yes and no!
 It can be confusing, as both products are often listed as CBD Oil, but concentrates made for ingesting orally are referred to as oil tinctures while products made for vaping are referred to as liquids or e-liquids.
 CBD liquid is specifically made to be vaporized and inhaled as steam.
 This process allows for CBD to be absorbed by the lungs, into the bloodstream, and across the blood-brain barrier.
 CBD oil (CBD oil tincture drops) are typically made with hemp seed oil which can only be absorbed and digested through the body.

 The hemp plant material is dried and milled into a powdered form.
-This allows for higher surface area which in turn results in an efficient extraction in shorter time.
+This allows for a higher surface area which in turn results in an efficient extraction in a shorter time.
 The extraction is carried out either in supercritical CO2 or ethanol.
 The solvent allows for preferential extraction of cannabinoids, waxes, terpenes and some of the impurities while discouraging the exchange of impurities such as plant carbohydrates and other impurities.

 The solvent from clean hemp extract is recovered using distillation.
 This converts liquid extract into an oil form.

-Mix Rx’s unique unique proprietary extracting process removes the unwanted materials, waxes, chlorophyll, and pigments that are non-medicinal in nature form the cannabinoids, lipids, vitamins, and terpenes in the hemp extract.
+Mix Rx’s unique proprietary extracting process removes the unwanted materials, waxes, chlorophyll, and pigments that are non-medicinal in nature form the cannabinoids, lipids, vitamins, and terpenes in the hemp extract.

 While CBD offers plenty of benefits on its own, some believe these are amplified when paired with other cannabinoids from the hemp or cannabis plant, like CBN and CBG (this is called the entourage effect).
 CBD Oil that includes these other cannabinoids is called full spectrum CBD, while CBD on its own is called CBD Isolate.
 The problem is, “full spectrum” can also mean heavily diluted, with many of these oils having low CBD content.
 Mix RX CBD is not like these other so-called “full spectrum” products.
 We only offer the highest premium cannabidiol that offers true full-plant cannabinoid.